Top Things To Do In St Kitts The New Caribbean Cruise Hotspot

 Download the app with this story so you can find these locations easily.

-Hurricane's Irma and Harvey have passed through the Caribbean and devastated some of the most beautiful islands including cruise hots-pots St Maarten and the US Virgin Islands.
+In 2017 hurricanes Irma and Harvey passed through the Caribbean and devastated some of the most beautiful islands including cruise hots-pots St Maarten and the US Virgin Islands.
 St Maarten and St Thomas of the US Virgin Islands are the two most visited cruise ports of call in the Caribbean.

-Other islands seriously impacted include Barbuda, Turks and Caicos and the British Virgin Islands.
+Other islands seriously impacted included Barbuda, Turks and Caicos and the British Virgin Islands.
 Anguilla, Cuba, St Barts, Saba, St Eustatius, Puerto Rico, Haiti and the Dominican Republic also incurred damages.

 Major cruise lines switch to Western Caribbean Islands

-Disney for instance has modified its eastern Caribbean sailings and now includes ports of call in the western Caribbean with visits to George Town, Grand Cayman and Falmouth, Jamaica.
+Disney for instance modified its eastern Caribbean sailings and included ports of call in the western Caribbean with visits to George Town, Grand Cayman and Falmouth, Jamaica.

-It was only recently, August to be exact, that Royal Caribbean's largest cruise ship, Harmony of the Seas made its fifth stopover at Port Zante in Basseterre for 2017.
+In August 2017, Royal Caribbean's largest cruise ship, Harmony of the Seas made its fifth stopover at Port Zante in Basseterre.
 Basseterre is the capital of St Kitts and Nevis.
 Royal's other large ship Allure of the Seas also visited the islands.

-USA Today has also reported that Norwegian Cruise Line has canceled all of its St Thomas visits for the next couple of months and switched from islands in the eastern Caribbean to those in western Caribbean.
+USA Today reported that Norwegian Cruise Line canceled all of its St Thomas visits and switched from islands in the eastern Caribbean to those in western Caribbean.

 We recently visited Antigua on our last cruise so you can check out what we did during our visit there.